Laura Messing

-Laura Messing (born 1953 in Buenos Aires) is an Argentinian visual artist who lives and works in Buenos Aires.
+Laura Messing (born 1953 in Buenos Aires) is an Argentine visual artist who lives and works in Buenos Aires.

 Life and career

 Laura Messing received her degree in Architecture from the University of Buenos Aires in 1978.
 She began her career as an artist in the 80's focusing in photography and painting.
 She has received numerous awards including the Premio Leonardo en Fotografía Museo Nacional de Bellas Artes in 2002, the Gran premio de Honor in Ceramics in 1989 and the Grant of Secretaría de Cultura de la Nación in 1985.
 She published the books 'La Construcción del Espacio' and 'El Libro de los Bosques' comprising her photographic oeuvre in collaboration with renowned art critics Julio Sanchez Valeria Gonzalez.

 Messing has exhibited internationally including the Havana Biennial, Panama Biennial and Lima Photography Biennial, among others. and took part of About Change: In Latin America and the Caribbean, curated by The World Bank Art Program and the Art Museum of the Americas.

 As a director of Isidro Miranda, she was the organizer of the prestigious Platt Award for the Arts supporting young artists from Latin America and the founder of the Escuela de Proyectos where she led numerous workshops.